-In 2010, physical therapy and optical programs were initiated.
+In 2010, physical therapy and optical programs were initiated in Arequipa by MMI.
 Both programs are currently housed in temporary premises in Arequipa, along with services in dentistry and OB-GYN.
-We keep growing and we currently have added services in dentistry and OB-GYN.

-MMI Peru is planning for a new health centre to consolidate the office, optometry, physical therapy, dental and OB- GYN programs in one building.
+MMI Peru is in the planning process for a new health centre to consolidate the office, optometry, physical therapy, dental and OB-GYN programs in one building.

 Medical Ministry International supports Residency Training Programs to expand the skills of international doctors with the goal of improving accessibility in their home countries.